FriedbergLab/GOThresher/readme.md

 the -single argument has been provided, which will contain all the selected annotations from both the organisms.

-4. `python debias.py -cattn 1000 -i data/goa_yeast.gaf data/goa_dicty.gaf -a C P -einv COMPEC -pref testing -selrefinv Reactome`
+4. `debias -cattn 1000 -i data/goa_yeast.gaf data/goa_dicty.gaf -a C P -einv COMPEC -pref testing -selrefinv Reactome`

 This command will read from two input files, select CCO and BPO annotations.
 Further, it will **discard**  those annotations which have